|Head of Department|

 The Geography Department at Stanwell School is a member of the Geographical Association and has taken part in a number of Worldwide Quiz Events.

 ICT is of paramount importance to the Geography department.
-We have regular scheduled access to a resource room and the Humanities set of MacBooks, where pupils are able to access geographical websites which include GIS, Google maps, interactive games and geographically linked websites such as Volcano World.
+We have regular access to our own set of Geography laptops, where pupils are able to access geographical websites which include GIS, Google maps, interactive games and geographically linked websites such as Volcano World.